Riband/hunoc/README.md

 3. Unzip it to &lt;Your hexo path&gt;/themes/hunoc
 4. Edit hexo's _config.yml
     <pre>theme: hunoc</pre>
-5. If your'd like to config more about this theme,edit themes/hunoc/_config.yml,but you'd better copy the option to you hexo's _config.yml instead of theme's
+5. If your'd like to config more about this theme,edit themes/hunoc/_config.yml
+  but you'd better copy the option to you hexo's _config.yml instead of hunoc-theme's

 ### Method 2: Git Clone

 1. Start your shell/cmd and enter your hexo path
-2. make sure your installed git,and:
+2. make sure your installed git,and run:
     git clone git://github.com/someus/hunoc.git themes/hunoc
 3. Edit hexo's _config.yml
     theme: hunoc
-4. If your'd like to config more about this theme,edit themes/hunoc/_config.yml,but you'd better copy the option to you hexo's config.yml instead of theme's
+4. If your'd like to config more about this theme,edit themes/hunoc/_config.yml,but you'd better copy the options to your hexo's config.yml instead of theme's

 ## Theme Options